Justinian Jessup

 2023/24

 The primary focus of the Breakers’ off-season was re-signing promising guard William McDowell-White on a two-year deal.
-McDowell-White, who had a stellar NBL23 and was highly sought after in free agency, viewed staying with the Breakers under coach Mody Maor as the best opportunity to elevate his game.
-Finn Delany, who had spent the previous season playing in Germany, also returned to the club.
-From there, the Breakers were able to retain the majority of their core group, with Cameron Gliddon, Izayah Mauriohooho-Le’Afa, and captain Thomas Abercrombie returning.
-They added complementary pieces Mangok Mathiang (via Illawarra), Dane Pineau (via South East Melbourne), and Lithuanian prospect Mantas Rubstavicius under the NBL Next Star Program.
-Coach Maor then finalized the roster by replacing outgoing imports Barry Brown Jr. (to China), Jarrell Brantley (to France), and Dererk Pardon (to Italy) with Parker Jackson-Cartwright (via Turkey), Zylan Cheatham (via Germany), and Justinian Jessup, who returned to the NBL after a year in Spain.
+McDowell-White, who had a stellar NBL23 and was highly sought after in free agency, saw staying with the Breakers under coach Mody Maor as the best opportunity to elevate his game.
+Finn Delany, who spent the previous season playing in Germany, also returned to the club.
+The Breakers retained much of their core group, with Cameron Gliddon, Izayah Mauriohooho-Le’Afa, and captain Thomas Abercrombie returning.
+They added Mangok Mathiang (via Illawarra), Dane Pineau (via South East Melbourne), and Lithuanian prospect Mantas Rubštavičius under the NBL Next Stars Program.
+Coach Maor finalized the roster by replacing outgoing imports Barry Brown Jr. (to China), Jarrell Brantley (to France), and Dererk Pardon (to Italy) with Parker Jackson-Cartwright (via Turkey), Zylan Cheatham (via Germany), and Justinian Jessup, who returned to the NBL after a year in Spain.

 In the play-in tournament, New Zealand secured a hard-fought win against Sydney (83–76) but fell to Illawarra in the next round (85–88), ending their season.